 5 Ways to Reach a Healthy Weight

 - Reduce screen time.
 People who spend a lot of time in front of screens are more likely to be overweight.
 Set reasonable limits on the amount of time you spend watching TV, playing video games, and using computers, phones, and tablets not related to school work.
-Be sure to set aside enough time to exercise every day and get enough sleep.
+Turn off all screens at least an hour before bedtime so you can get enough sleep.

 - Eat 5 servings of fruits and veggies a day.
 Fruits and veggies are about more than just vitamins and minerals.
 They're also packed with fiber, which means they fill you up.
 And when you fill up on fruits and veggies, you're less likely to overeat.